Kajak

 Only 94 km but: we are back in Romania! 🥳

-Status from the boys: “95km done, strong wind, nice but tough.
-We are happy to be back in Romania and enjoying the scenic highlights along the way.”
+Status from the boys: "95 km covered, strong wind, nice but hard.
+We are happy to be back in Romania and enjoy the scenic highlights along the way."

 Matching the current heat, the boys sent us a video of the water so that we can cool down with them in the Danube 🌊.